MrKSchmitz/TeamsTabsTest/README.md

-# TeamsTabsTest
+# Simple Teams Tab app created using the VS Code Teams Toolkit
-Boiler plate Teams Tabs project with additional tabs to check for issues with Microsoft 365 Web application.
+Using React with Fluent UI and Typescript.